AnomalousMedical/Dependencies/Readme.md

 # Anomalous Medical Dependencies
 These are the dependencies that are needed to build Anomalous Medical.

-The currently supported environment is vs2017 and cmake 3.7.1.
+The currently supported environment is vs2019, Windows 10 SDK 10.0.18362.0 and cmake 3.15.1.
 Other versions may work, but this is the tested configuration.

 ## Building
 The easiest way to build is to open the Developer Command Prompt for vs 2017 and then run one of the following: